sr-stanley/adds-vm-creation/README.md

 ---

 ### Step 6 - Login to DC-1 Virtual Machine via Remote Desktop Connection
-If you are on a Mac you will need to download "Microsoft Remote Desktop" from the app store.
+If you are on a Mac you will need to download **Microsoft Remote Desktop** from the app store.

 **First, inside of Azure get the Public IP address for your DC-1 VM.**